Devansh0908/NASA-APOD-Explorer/README.md

 A full-stack web application that explores NASA's Astronomy Picture of the Day (APOD) API.
 View stunning space imagery, browse past APODs, and discover the wonders of our universe through NASA's curated collection.

+This project demonstrates a complete full-stack architecture with a Node.js/Express REST API backend and a modern React frontend, featuring intelligent caching, responsive design, and clean separation of concerns.

 ## Tech Stack

 ### Backend